OpenLambda/docs/rfcs/RFC-1-The_idea.md

  ```

  Open Lambda while accomplishing this goal, will go further in helping users to
- structure there programs better with `pure functions` as the basic building block.
+ structure their programs better with `pure functions` as the basic building block.

  ```
                    +------------------------------------------------------+